 Many manufacturers - such as breweries, limited wineries, distilleries and limited distilleries - also offer food and drink for on-premises consumption.
 The rules applicable to restaurant, retail dispenser and hotel licensees are likewise applicable to them.
 Specifically, on-premises consumption of food and alcohol in green counties is permissible so long as the occupancy limitations, social distancing limitations and the other limitations set forth above are adhered to.
 In addition, sales of alcohol for on-premises consumption are only permissible as part of a larger transaction that includes a meal purchase by the customer or by a member of the customer's group.
+However, as noted in the additional guidance on the targeted mitigation efforts a meal purchase is not required when a manufacturer provides samples of alcohol.
+No more than five one-ounce samples may be provided and they must be provided for free; otherwise, the meal requirement remains.

-Further, beginning September 21, 2020, all sales of alcohol for on-premise consumption must end by 11:00 p.m.
+Further, all sales of alcohol for on-premise consumption must end by 11:00 p.m.
 All patrons must finish their alcoholic beverages by midnight, except that limited distilleries and distilleries must have their patrons to leave at 11:00 p.m. because their license normally requires that.
 A licensee may remain open to serve food until its normal closing time, but no alcohol may be served or retained by patrons after midnight.
 Sales of beer-to-go, mixed drinks-to-go and wine-to-go may continue for those licensees eligible to make such sales.
 Business-to-business sales may continue as before.